Substances | 6 min read

 What you will learn

-• Magic mushrooms (psilocybe) grow worldwide but thrive in damp and chill environments.
+• Magic mushrooms (Psilocybe) grow worldwide but thrive in damp, cool environments.

-• Since 1970, worldwide authorities have attempted to discourage psilocybe harvesting and use.
+• Since 1970, worldwide authorities have attempted to discourage the harvesting and use of psilocybe.

 • The three most common Psilocybe varietals in the United States are P. cyanescens, P. allenii, and P. ovoideocystidiata.